-The Camera Specification dialog can be accessed in plan view by selecting camera symbol and clicking the Open Object edit button.
-See "In Plan View" on page 55.
+The Camera Specification dialog can be accessed in plan view by selecting one or more camera symbols and clicking the Open Object edit button.
+See "In Plan View" on page 40.

-This dialog can also be accessed while a camera view or overview is active by selecting 3D> Edit Active Camera .
+This dialog can also be accessed while a camera view or overview is active by selecting.

-The selected view's specific type is indicated in the dialog's title bar: the specification dialog for a Full Camera , for example, is named Full Camera Specification.
+The selected view's specific type is indicated in the dialog's title bar: the specification dialog for a Full

+Camera (in), for example, is named Full Camera Specification.

 The settings in this dialog are also found in the Full Camera Defaults dialogs.
-See "Camera Defaults Dialogs" on page 50.
+See "Camera Defaults Dialogs" on page 36.